 Instructions: Mash the avocado in a bowl.
 Once mashed, mix with the yogurt and honey, apply to face for a minimum of 15 minutes, then rinse with water and enjoy your new glow.

-Mistakes to Avoid with Combination Skin
+Mistakes to Avoid in Your Combination Skin Care Routine

 Using harsh cleansers that strip natural oils